puppetlabs-seteam/bolt-timesync/README.md

 3) Demonstrate how we can ping a server with Bolt (change 1.2.3.4 to the IP address of your Windows VM, and provide the correct username & password):<br/>
 `bolt command run 'ping 8.8.8.8 -n 2' --nodes 1.2.3.4 --user vagrant --pass vagrant --transport winrm --no-ssl`
 4) Talk about how you wouldn't want to have these long commandlines with all those parameters everytime, so it would be better to leverage the bolt Inventory file feature.
 First, show the inventory.yaml file:<br/>
-`cat Boltdir/inventory.yaml`
+`cat inventory.yaml`
-5) Having pointed out that this same node can now be reference by the name `winnode1`, update the bolt command:<br/>
+5) Having pointed out that this same node can now be reference by the name `windows`, update the bolt command:<br/>
-`bolt command run 'ping 8.8.8.8 -n 2' --nodes winnode1`
+`bolt command run 'ping 8.8.8.8 -n 2' --nodes windows`
 6) Switch the context to time synchronization.
 Let's say you'd want to leverage Bolt to easily sync the time on your servers, expecting the time settings are configured correctly everywhere:<br/>
-`bolt command run 'w32tm /resync' --nodes winnode1`
+`bolt command run 'w32tm /resync' --nodes windows`
 7) Notice the output:<br/>

         Sending resync command to local computer
         The computer did not resync because no time data was available.
 8) The command apparently didn't succeed, but w32tm still exits with errorlevel 0 so it looks like a successful command.
 This will be relevant later.
 9) Let's have a look at the w32tm configuration on this node:<br/>
-`bolt command run 'w32tm /query /peers' --nodes winnode1`<br/>
+`bolt command run 'w32tm /query /peers' --nodes windows`<br/>
 The output shows the server is misconfigured:<br/>

         STDOUT: